 Strictly No Elephants (Kindle + paperback)

 Recommended by the wonderful Florida educator Jennifer Williams, Strictly No Elephants tells a story that illustrates what it means to be a friend.
-As you choose books to bring into your classroom during the month of November, this book can illustrate the importance of being kind, showing thanks and including everyone in special activities.
+Choosing books to bring into your classroom during the month of November?
+This book can illustrate the importance of being kind, showing thanks and including everyone in special activities.

 Turk and Runt: A Thanksgiving Comedy (Kindle)